Memphis Internal Medicine and Pediatrics

 All menstruating (in other words, still having periods) Women should take a vitamin with iron, at least every few days.
-This can be 2 “Flinstone complete” vitamins or a chewable Centrum.
+This can be 2 “Flintstone complete” vitamins or a chewable Centrum.
 The “Silver” vitamins don’t have much iron.
 The “A-Z” vitamins don’t all have iron, so please check your label.

 Non-menstruating women should take a multivitamin withOUT iron.
-My favorite of these are the “Flinstones Gummy” vitamins.
+My favorite of these are the “Flintstones Gummy” vitamins.
 To get enough, however, an adult should take 2-3 of these.
 The “Silver” vitamins are OK.
 There is a Chewable Centrum Silver vitamin too.

 Why Chewable Vitamins?